gbif/gbif-web/packages/gbif-org/README.md

   // 'gbifRedirect' is an optional function enabling redirection to gbif.org for routes not active on hosted portals. gbifRedirect?: (params: Record<string, string | undefined>) => string;

+  // 'lazy' is a function for lazy loading the route's component, improving performance by loading the component only when required. lazy?: () => Promise<Pick<RouteObject, 'element'>>;
 };
 ```